bitpeach/EarthLiveForMac/README.md

     http://himawari8-dl.nict.go.jp/himawari8/img/D531106/2d/550/2015/11/25/002000_0_1.png
     http://himawari8-dl.nict.go.jp/himawari8/img/D531106/2d/550/2015/11/25/002000_1_0.png
     http://himawari8-dl.nict.go.jp/himawari8/img/D531106/2d/550/2015/11/25/002000_1_1.png`</br>
-  It means that the complete picture consists of the four pictures above and the time of pictures captured by Himawari-8 is 00:20:00 am, Nov.
+  It means that the complete picture consists of the four pictures above and the time of pictures captured by Himawari-8 is 00:20:00, Nov.
 25th, 2015.

 * What is the fetch interface by Cloudinary:
   * Fetch format: